 Connecting to Our Communities: We frequently host events aimed at engaging the heads, hands, and hearts of our community members.
 In 2016 we organized a bus tour of the headwaters, we had “tea at the confluence” with Saskatchewan partners, we ran two guided hikes, two public forums, ran a lakes project with the Alberta Lake Management Society and attended a number of other events.

-As the year comes to an end, I’m writing to invite you to make a donation in 2016 to help ensure that we can continue to provide quality programming in these four key areas.
-Please use this link
+As the year comes to an end, I’m writing to invite you to make a donation in 2016 to help ensure that we can continue to provide this quality programming

 ATB Financial has put up $100,000 to match 15% of all donations to Alberta charities through ATBCares.com up to a maximum of $1000 in matching per donation.

 Together we can create ripples in the water for future generations.

 I hope you and your families are able to get out and enjoy our watershed during this festive season,

 Red Deer River Watershed Alliance

 on behalf the Board, staff and volunteers of the RDRWA